 Our Department of Computer Science offers a thriving community of excellence across the breadth of Computer Science: from the teaching you receive on your first day, to our cutting-edge research affecting the lives of people across the globe.

-8TH

-IN THE UK FOR COMPUTER SCIENCE

-(THE COMPLETE UNIVERSITY GUIDE 2022)

-99%

-OF RESEARCH RATED WORLD-LEADING OR INTERNATIONALLY EXCELLENT

-(2021 RESEARCH EXCELLENCE FRAMEWORK, THE MOST RECENT GOVERNMENT RESEARCH ASSESSMENT)
+IN THE UK FOR COMPUTER SCIENCE OF RESEARCH RATED WORLD-LEADING OR INTERNATIONALLY EXCELLENT (2021 RESEARCH EXCELLENCE FRAMEWORK, THE MOST RECENT GOVERNMENT RESEARCH ASSESSMENT) IN THE UK FOR COMPUTING RESEARCH TYPICAL SALARY RANGE 15 MONTHS AFTER £30,000 TO 47,000 GRADUATING WHY COMPUTER SCIENCE AT WARWICK?

-4TM

-IN THE UK FOR COMPUTING RESEARCH

-(2021 RESEARCH EXCELLENCE FRAMEWORK, THE MOST RECEN-GOVERNMENT RESEARCH ASSESSMENTS)

-£39,500

-WITHIN 15 MONTHS OF GRADUATING

-(DERIVED FROM UNIVERSITY OF WARWICK'S BSC COMPUTER SCIENCE GRADUATES 17/1: IN DISCOVER UNI)

-WHY COMPUTER SCIENCE AT WARWICK?

 FROM THE FIRST GENERATION TO THE FUTURE Founded in 1967, we are one of the oldest and most established Computer Science departments in the UK.
 We are incredibly proud of our heritage in educating generations of computer scientists who have gone on to advance a science that now permeates every aspect of our society.
 EQUIPPED FOR TECHNOLOGY PRESENT AND FUTURE Our focus is on the principles and underpinnings of computer science, an understanding of which will give you the ability to adapt to change and new developments throughout your career.
 In short, while we teach using many of the latest technologies, our emphasis on fundamentals will prepare you to engage with new technologies emerging in the future.
 We believe this is crucial for our constantly evolving industry.
-ACCESS THE TOOLS YOU NEED, WHENEVER YOU NEED THEM The department is housed in a state-of-theart building where you will have extended hours access to dedicated computing laboratories.
+ACCESS THE TOOLS YOU NEED, WHENEVER YOU NEED THEM The department provides 24/7 access to dedicated computing laboratories.
 Each of these is equipped with high specification workstations and comfortable spaces for group work and collaboration.
 This is in addition to specialised hardware and software for student projects.
 TEACHING FROM THE CUTTING-EDGE